Effects of confinement and vaccination on an epidemic outburst: a statistical mechanics approach: The confined-SIR model

 Let $A_i$ stand for the number of lattice points in the wandering circle of agent $i$, while $A_{ij}$ will stand for the number of lattice points in the intersection between the wandering circles of agents $i$ and $j$.
 The probability that agent $i$ and agent $j$ will collide at time $t$ can be estimated as

-Thus, if agent $s_i=I$ and $s_j=S$, the probability per unit time that agent $j$ will get infected becomes $P^I_{ij}=\beta C_{ij}$.
-Thus, we can find the probability per unit time that an agent $i\in S$ will get infected just summing over all possible infection sources
+Thus, if agent $i\in S$ and $j\in I$, the probability per unit time that agent $i$ will get infected by $j$ becomes $P^I_{ij}=\beta C_{ij}$.
+Thus, we can find the total probability per unit time that an agent $i$ will get infected by just summing over all possible infection sources

+We will be mostly interested in the continuum limit, in which $L\to\infty$, $N\to\infty$ but the density $\rho=N/L^2$ is constant, in order to avoid lattice effects.
+In that limit, $A_i\approx \pi r^2$ and $A_{ij}$ corresponds to the overlap between two circles whose centers are a distance $d_{ij}$ apart, which is given by